-One of the most crucial steps after a concrete pour is to consistently track the temperature.
-By monitoring the temperature, you will be able to create an optimal curing environment, which will improve the overall strength of your concrete.
-Maintaining temperatures according to ACI 301-16 standards is also critical for the success of the hydration process.
+Consistent temperature tracking is one of the most crucial steps after a concrete pour.
+By monitoring the temperature, you will be able to create an optimal curing environment.
+This will improve the overall strength of your concrete.
+According to ACI 301-16 standards, maintaining temperatures is also critical for the success of the hydration process.
 Therefore, before you get ready for your first pour, you need to decide what concrete testing equipment you will use to measure the in-situ temperatures of your concrete elements.
 This decision will be even more important if you are working on a mass concrete element or in extreme weather conditions.
 By having a plan and keeping temperatures consistent, you can improve the overall durability of your structure and reduce frustrating thermal cracks.

-If you are working on a mass concrete element, it is essential to have a thermal control plan.
-Because of the mass effect of these projects, the concrete core can have a high temperature, while the surface tends to be cooler as it is exposed to the external environment.
-If the temperature differentials are too high, the tensile stress of the concrete will exceed its tensile strength, leading to cracks.
-A thermal control plan considers things such as the heat output of the concrete mixture, sets a maximum temperature at placement, and explains how you are going to limit risky temperature differentials.
+To begin, it is important to know that if you are working on a mass concrete element, you must have a thermal control plan.
+Given the mass effect of these projects, the concrete core can have a high temperature, while the surface tends to be cooler as it is exposed to the external environment.
+However, if the temperature differentials are too high, the tensile stress of the concrete will exceed its tensile strength, leading to cracks.
+A thermal control plan considers things such as the heat output of the concrete mixture.
+It sets a maximum temperature at placement and explains how you are going to limit risky temperature differentials.

 Another situation that requires close temperature monitoring is a cold weather project.
 Similar to mass concrete, extreme temperatures increase the risk of thermal cracking.
-Insulation and cooling pipes are two examples of how you can maintain a consistent temperature, but it is important to ensure you are heating and cooling the correct amount.
+Insulation and cooling pipes are two examples of how you can maintain a consistent temperature.
+Nonetheless, it is important to ensure you are heating and cooling the correct amount.
 Otherwise, your efforts will not be successful.

 Options for monitoring concrete temperature include thermocouples, wired temperature loggers, wired concrete sensors with an external wireless transmitter, and fully embedded wireless concrete sensors.
-Here is a brief overview of each option, as well as the pros and cons to help you with your planning.
+Here is a brief overview of each option in concrete testing equipment, and the pros and cons to help you with your planning.

-A concrete thermocouple consists of two wires of different metals connected at one end to form an electrical junction.
-They are purchased in a bundle which is then cut into custom lengths based on the distance between the location of where you want to monitor the temperature of your slab and where the measurement equipment is placed.
-At one end, the two thermocouple metal wires need to be twisted together and at the other end, the two wires are connected to a plug.
-The wires must always stay connected to the external device, and this is usually where the measurements are displayed.
-Once the measurements are completed, the unit can be connected to a computer to download the data.
+A concrete thermocouple consists of two wires of different metals that connect at one end to form an electrical junction.
+One can purchase them in a bundle and cut them into custom lengths.
+The reason why is to account for the distance between the location where you want to monitor the temperature of your slab and the location of the measurement equipment.
+At one end, the two thermocouple metal wires are twisted together, and at the other, they are connected to a plug.
+The wires must always stay connected to the external device.
+Usually, this is where the measurements are displayed.
+At the completion of measurements, the device can connect to a computer to download the data.